mariusl/KalmanFilter/README.md

 	r: Measurement noise covariance (sensor noise).

+Funtions (in order of calling)

 	predict(): This performs the prediction step based on the previous estimate.

 	update(): This takes a new sensor measurement and updates the state estimate.

 	getEstimate(): This method returns the current filtered estimate.

 ## Notes:
 You can adjust the q and r values based on the characteristics of your system and sensor noise level.